zhangcathleen/Cyber-News/README.md

 Hi

-This is a way to practice journalistic skills and stay informed on the cyber world.
+I am practicing my journalism and threat intelligence skills.
+This is also a  good way to stay informed on the cyber world.

+Eventually, I would like to start practicing how to present these nitty gritty cyber information in a non-technical, non-scary way s.t. people who aren't in the cyber, or tech, world can engage and stay informed.

-If anyone would like to engage in discussions or comment "hi", Github's Issues feature seems to work: https://www.codewalnut.com/tutorials/how-to-comment-on-a-github-issue
+If anyone would like to engage in discussions or say "hi", Github's Issues feature might be the way: https://www.codewalnut.com/tutorials/how-to-comment-on-a-github-issue